cesar-younes/BareBonesCRUDMicroservice/docs/manual build and deploy/build_on_local_docker.md

 docker logs 92d9
 ```
 The output should be something like this
-warn: Microsoft.AspNetCore.DataProtection.KeyManagement.XmlKeyManager[35]
-      No XML encryptor configured.
-Key {cb786682-3883-40c6-ae5d-6b7a0afe98db} may be persisted to storage in unencrypted form.
 Hosting environment: Production
 Content root path: /app
 Now listening on: http://[::]:80